International

 For the 2025–2026 period, the standard CPP Death Benefit is a one-time payment of $2,500.
 However, recent legislative updates have introduced a "top-up" for specific circumstances.
 If the deceased never received CPP retirement or disability benefits and there is no survivor benefit payable, the total can increase to $5,000.

-Success: Applying for these benefits promptly can help offset the immediate upfront costs required by funeral homes.
+What matters: Applying for these benefits promptly can help offset the immediate upfront costs required by funeral homes.
 Learn more about the application process in our guide on the CPP Death Benefit Canada (Typical Costs and Cost Factors).

 Real-World Cost Scenarios